Cheryl Taylor - Librarian

 Meet your library staff

 Our librarian is Ms. Taylor.
-This is her second year at Caldwell.
-She has been a Garland ISD Librarian for 14 years.
+This is her fourth year at Caldwell.
+She has been a Garland ISD Librarian for 16 years.
 She loves helping students find books and find answers to the research questions they have.
 She believes that every person is a reader.
 They just need to find that perfect book.

 Our library assistant is Ms. Dewberry.
-This is her first year at Caldwell.
+This is her third year at Caldwell.
 We are so happy she is here and she is ready to help students find their perfect fit books.

 If you are in Kindergarten, first, or second grades, the 2x2 list is an excellent place to find picture books that are sure to delight.